History of Halle Berry in Timeline

 May 2024: Advocated for more research and education on menopause

-In May 2024, Halle Berry advocated for more research and education on menopause by supporting a bill introduced by Senators Patty Murray and Lisa Murkowski, emphasizing the need to remove the stigma surrounding this normal part of women's lives.
+In May 2024, Halle Berry advocated for more research and education on menopause by supporting a bill introduced by Senators Patty Murray and Lisa Murkowski, emphasizing the need to remove shame and encourage open discussion about this normal part of life.